This is the work-room of the spacecraft navigator. The commonly used term is "astrogator", coined by Robert Heinlein.

 - The starting time of the maneuver (this should happen at the mid-point of the burn duration, pilot will calculate this.
 Figure burn duration required for delta V, divide by 2, and subtract from astrogator-supplied maneuver time)

 These will be passed to the pilot.
-If the pilot finds a problem (such as the spacecraft not possessing enough propellant reserves to create the required delta V) the astrogator will have to frantically recalculate to fix the problem.
+If the pilot finds a problem (such as the spacecraft not possessing enough propellant reserves to create the required delta V) they will yell at the astrogator, who will have to frantically recalculate to fix the problem.

 You "circularize" an orbit by making the periapsis and apoapsis the same distance from the planet, i.e., you make the orbital eccentricity close to zero, thus making the orbit a circle instead of some kind of egg shape.

-Burning radial in or radial out will spin the entire orbit in place.
+Burning radial in (towards the primary) or radial out (away from the primary) will spin the entire orbit in place.
 This only has a noticable effect if the orbit is egg shaped.
 The orbit can only be spun a maximum of 90 degrees clockwise or counterclockwise.
 These burns are not used very much, since it is almost always more efficient to use prograde / retrograde burns to do the same thing.

 Where the two orbital planes cross each other are two "nodes", the ascending node and the descending node.
 At either of the nodes, you burn normal or anti-normal (depending upon the angle of the new orbital plane with respect to the old one, at that node).
-After burning an exorbitant amount of propellant, you will be in the same plane.
+"Normal" means "at 90° to the orbital plane, in direction of right hand rule."
+After burning an exorbitant amount of propellant, you will have changed to the destination plane.

 The procedure is much the same whether one is trying to leave an interplanetary trajectory to enter orbit around a planet or trying to dock to another spacecraft in orbit around the same planet as you are.
 In the first case the "target" is the orbit around the planet, in the second case the target is the ship one is docking to.